 Mary and Henry went on to have five children of their own, all born in the United States, and in 1911, the family removed to Canada, partly in the hopes of finding Minnie.
 The two did indeed reunite, and even had a portrait taken together, marking the first photo of them since Minnie was a baby.
 Mary passed away in 1931, and is buried in Lethbridge*, Alberta, where much of our family remains to this day.

 I think about Mary often; not only because her story is a genealogists nightmare, but because it is fascinating, tragic, and makes me wonder so much about who she was as a person.
-I can't help but wonder how her life - a life that saw her separated from her parents, sent halfway across the world, wed to a man 40+ years her senior, becoming a mother, having her child taken from her and being abandoned, running a boarding house, developing a serious illness and in turn a drug addiction, and getting married once again, all before her 25th birthday.
+I can't help but wonder how her life - a life that saw her separated from her parents, sent halfway across the world, wed to a man 40+ years her senior, becoming a mother, having her child taken from her and being abandoned, running a boarding house, developing a serious illness and in turn a drug addiction, and getting married once again, all before her 30th birthday - shaped her as a person.
 A life that almost certainly would have left her wondering where she fit in and who she could trust.
 A life in which "stability" was likely not part of her vocabulary.
 I think about how her early life may have informed her later life.
 Was she a doting mother, or a distant one?
 Did her inevitable feelings of abandonment make her strong and independent or meek and fearful?
 I look at the above portrait of her and like to imagine a woman who has seen it all, and survived.
 A woman who wore the weight of the world on her shoulders, and topped it off with a fancy hat.
 But the truth is, of course, I have no idea who she really was.
 It's taken me nearly a decade just to sort out some of the most very basic facts about her, and just when I think I've done that, I am introduced to a new fact that alters everything.
 Mary may always remain a bit mysterious, but it is that very mystery that keeps me on this journey.

 If you were to round up 100 genealogists, whether professional or amateur, and ask them one thing they wish they had known from day one, all one hundred would say "to source everything".